informalsystems/hermes/CONTRIBUTING.md

 ## Pull Requests

-If you have write access to the ibc-rs repo, you can directly branch off of `master`.
+If you have write access to the Hermes repo, you can directly branch off of `master`.
 This makes it easier for project maintainers to directly make changes to your branch should the need arise.
-Otherwise, check [Forking](#forking) section for instructions.
+Otherwise, check the [Forking](#forking) section for instructions.

 Branch names should be prefixed with the author's name followed by a short description of the feature, eg. `name/feature-x`.